By Jose Meyer – Project Manager at Santex

 Although the concept of sharpening the saw refers to the integral improvement of ourselves, we can take an example of what happens in the world of software development.
 It is well known that one language or framework can become obsolete in a couple of years, and if programmers do not update themselves, they also become obsolete.
 This leaves them with less employability in the labor market.

-The first three habits that refer to the private victory are habits that are achieved individually: be proactive; start with the goal in mind and prioritize.
+The first three habits refer to the private victory and are habits that are achieved individually: be proactive; start with the goal in mind and prioritize.

-The following three habits refer to the Public Victory: Think Win-Win – seek to understand before being understood and to synergize are habits that involve the relationships with other people.
+The following three habits refer to the Public Victory: Think Win-Win, seek to understand before being understood and to synergize.
+These are habits that involve the relationships with other people.

 To achieve the Public Victory, the author indicates that private victory should be achieved first.
 With the private victory we achieve the “Independence” that basically refers to being responsible for ourselves, our actions, and their consequences.

-With the public victory we achieve the “interdependence”, needed to achieve, improve, and grow through the relationship with other people.
+With the public victory we achieve the “interdependence” needed to achieve, improve, and grow through our relationships with other people.